liturner/frederick/src/site/markdown/specification.md

 * The System must provide the functionality to Print a Deployment Report
 * The System must provide the functionality to Import & Export a Deployment to & from a system file
 * The System must provide the functionality to work in English or German
+* The System must provide Grid References according to AGeoP-21
+    - Coordinates must be reference with the CRS WGS 84
+        > (EPSG:4326)
+    - Coordinates must be displayed using UTMRef (MGRS)
+        > Zone 32N (EPSG:32632)
+    - Coordinates must be stored as Decimal Degrees

 ## Nichtfunktionale Anforderungen